Norodom Sihanouk

 Sihanouk went into exile again and in 1981 formed FUNCINPEC, a resistance party.
 The following year, he became president of the Coalition Government of Democratic Kampuchea (CGDK), a broad coalition of anti-Vietnamese resistance factions which retained Cambodia's seat at the United Nations, making him Cambodia's internationally recognized head of state.
 In the late 1980s, informal talks were carried out to end hostilities between the Vietnam-supported People's Republic of Kampuchea and the CGDK.
 In 1990, the Supreme National Council of Cambodia was formed as a transitional body to oversee Cambodia's sovereign matters, with Sihanouk as its president.
-The 1991 Paris Peace Accords were signed and the UN Transitional Authority in Cambodia (UNTAC) was established the following year.
-The UNTAC organized the 1993 Cambodian general elections, and a coalition government, jointly led by his son Norodom Ranariddh and Hun Sen, was subsequently formed.
+The 1991 Paris Peace Accords were signed, and the UN Transitional Authority in Cambodia (UNTAC) was established the following year.
+The UNTAC organized the general elections in 1993, and a coalition government, jointly led by his son Norodom Ranariddh and Hun Sen, was subsequently formed.
 Sihanouk was reinstated as Cambodia's king.
-He abdicated again in 2004 and the Royal Council of the Throne chose his son Sihamoni as his successor.
+He abdicated again in 2004, and the Royal Council of the Throne chose his son Norodom Sihamoni as his successor.
 Sihanouk died in Beijing in 2012.

 Between 1941 and 2006, Sihanouk produced and directed 50 films, some of which he acted in.
 The films, later described as being of low quality, often featured nationalistic elements, as did a number of the songs he wrote.
 Some of his songs were about his wife Monique, the nations neighboring Cambodia, and the communist leaders who supported him in his exile.
-In the 1980s Sihanouk held concerts for diplomats in New York City.
+In the 1980s, Sihanouk held concerts for diplomats in New York City.
 He also participated in concerts at his palace during his second reign.
+Sihanouk is remembered for his role in shaping modern Cambodia, particularly in leading the country to independence, although his reputation was damaged by his association with the Khmer Rouge in the 1970s.